15 Small Towns In North Dakota Where Everyone Knows Your Name

-There are a lot of small towns in North Dakota and a lot of them are tight-knit communities where most people know each other and family names become part of the vernacular.
-These itty bitty towns, however, are places where definitely every single person knows your name.
-These are the 15 tiniest towns in North Dakota where you and your neighbors would get to know each other very well, because there’s not a whole lot of people to know.
+There are a lot of charming small towns in North Dakota.
+A lot of them are tight-knit communities where most people know each other and family names become part of the vernacular.
+The following itty bitty towns, however, are places where every single person definitely knows your name.
+These are the 15 tiniest towns in North Dakota where you and your neighbors would get to know each other very well because there’s not a whole lot of people to know.